EnricoFiasche/rt2_assignment1/README.md

-# Research Track 2 - First Assignment 4482512 Enrico Fiasche' (Robotics Engineering / JEMARO, Unige)
+# Research Track 2 - Second Assignment 4482512 Enrico Fiasche' (Robotics Engineering / JEMARO, Unige)

 ## General information
 The assignment requires developing a software architecture for the control of a robot in the environment.
 The **go_to_point** node